 UI Production Director

 Surface Laptop was part of the first Copilot+ PC push, so the video had to do two jobs at once.
-It needed to introduce the device, but it also had to make a new set of AI features feel clear and tangible on screen.
+It needed to introduce the device, but it also had to make the AI story feel clear and tangible on screen.

-- Led UI production for key feature moments across the Surface Laptop launch film.
+- I led the UI production for key feature moments across the Surface Laptop launch film.

 Microsoft